michaelx/Shaarli/doc/md/Troubleshooting.md

 - Look for `<input type="hidden" name="lf_linkdate" value="{$link.linkdate}">` in `tpl/editlink.tpl` (line 14)
 - Replace `type="hidden"` with `type="text"` from this line
-- A new date/time field becomes available in the edit/new link dialog.
+- A new date/time field becomes available in the edit/new Shaare dialog.
 - You can set the timestamp manually by entering it in the format `YYYMMDD_HHMMS`.